LuukHenk/2048-Solver/README.md

 - Added comments to all code
 - Made a new README.md

-### Version 0.0.2 (...)
+### Version 0.0.2 (1 March 2020)
-- Replaced the possible directions function which is now also used as the game_over function
-- Simplified the perform_movement function in lib/game.py
+- Rebuild and simplification of the function "possible_directions" in lib/game.py
 - Connected 2048 algorithm
-    - Use the score change for the next movement as reference by making a movement
+    - Predicts score of the possible movements and adds weight to the movement with the highest score
 - Bugfix in the lib/game.py comparing funcion
+- Other small bugfixes

 ## To do:
-- ~~Organise code of files in the lib folder~~
 - Rebuild the AI that solved the game
     - Use the amount of empty tiles after movement as reference
     - ~~Use the score change after movement as reference~~
     - The more higher numbers in a single corner, or at least at one side, the better
 - Build a extern graphical screen to play the game or watch the game being played
 - Add highscore